 As detailed above, we have been successful in progressing the first three of the objectives that we set ourselves.

 The changes to the business meant that we refocused our efforts in relation to modern slavery and that we concentrated on ensuring that our policies and procedures were appropriate for the new business.
 Our work on mapping the second tiers of our supply chain therefore remains in progress.

 Our plans for the next financial year

-- mapping out the second and subsequent tiers of our supply chain.
+- mapping the second tier of our supply chain

-This statement has been approved by the Infinis Energy Limited board of directors.
+This statement has been approved by the board of directors of Infinis Energy Management Limited.